Donating Archival Materials

 - Musical instruments, awards, costumes, and other three-dimensional artifacts.

-Please read through our Collections Development Policy for more information regarding collecting priorities.
+Please read through our Acquisitions Policy for more information regarding collecting priorities.
+To learn more about GASF’s care, management and use of the collections, see our Collections Management Policy.

 Along with your donation of materials, we encourage you to consider making a monetary gift to offset the cost of processing the collection.
 The cost to process one box of paper materials averages $200.
 Your financial gift is also tax-deductible.